-Pauline is editor of Fighting Cock Press, and has also produced local history and community publications.
+Pauline is editor of Fighting Cock Press, and has also edited local history books and biographies, including her uncle’s wartime RAF letters, Thinking of You Always: The Letters of Cpl.
+Hill 1941-1945 (Stairwell Books/Fighting Cock Press ISBN 978-1-939269-36-2).
 Her poems, short stories and articles have appeared in a wide range of journals and anthologies.
 Born in Birmingham, she moved to York in 2002, via Australia, Essex, Berkshire and Leeds.
-As a performance poet, she has appeared at venues throughout the country, and broadcast on Radio Leeds.
+As a performance poet, she has appeared at venues throughout the country, and broadcast on local radio and podcast.
 In 1996 she received a 'New Beginnings Award' from Yorkshire Arts to give up her 'day job' as a Senior Officer with Leeds Social Services.
-She now works as a writer and editor, and leads creative writing groups.
+She now works as a writer and editor and leads creative writing groups, being shortlisted for the York Culture Award in 2018.

 Hear Pauline talking about this and her other novels, editing Fighting Cock press and also reading some of her poetry, from Wordspace Radio Episode 6, Leeds Trinity University:

 Pauline also writes under the name of PJ Quinn with her daughter Jo Summers.
 Jo is a lawyer who writes text-books and for the legal press.
 She challenged her mother to write a crime novel and somehow ended up writing it with her.
 The result is a series of detective novels featuring DI Ambrose and Chalk Heath, set in the 1950's, a period of great change that seems like an era ago.
 Foul Play was published by Stairwell Books in 2011 and is now also available as an e-book on Kindle, as is Poison Pen (appeared in (published 2012).
 Close Disharmony came out in 2014; Poetic Justice in June 2018.
 Successful launch events for all four novels have been held in Yorkshire, London and Surrey, and at the York, Saltaire, and Malton Literature Festivals.
 For details see: www.stairwellbooks.co.uk and www.pjquinn.co.uk

 Foul Play: a DI Ambrose Mystery, by PJ Quinn, Stairwell Books, 2011, ISBN 978-0-9833482-0-7, Price £8.95 UK / $12.95 USA.